MartinHaeusler/LSM4K/README.md

 ### Bloom Filters

 Like many other LSM trees, LSM4K employs Bloom Filters, a probabilistic data structure which can tell if a key **may** be contained in a file or is **certainly not** contained.
-This allows LSM4K
-to skip over entire files when searching for a key.
+This allows LSM4K to skip over entire files when searching for a key.
 A bloom filter is created for each LSM file and is stored in its header.

+**Important:** Bloom filters only help to improve the speed of `store.get(key)` requests in particular.
+They do not benefit cursor-based operations.

 ### Minimal-Copy Approach